 The audit begins with a start-up meeting, in which the participants are introduced to each other.
 The procedure to be followed in the audit is explained.
 Within the framework of the audit at the organization's premises, the auditors review and assess the effectiveness of the management system which has been installed.
-The basis for this is standard DIN EN ISO 22000, HACCP (reffered to CAC/RCP 1-1969, Rev. 4-2003) and DIN 15593 respectively.
+The basis for this is standard DIN EN ISO 22000 and DIN 15593 respectively.